AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 ### get to know the system and go to class
 - use the magic in a defense class against each other
 - teacher is a combination of young Dumbledore and Gilderoy, charismatic but cunning
-- other students from different houses
+- other students from different houses come in and go
 ### hang out in the common rooms
 ### explore the grounds
 ## A feast at the grand hall